DeborahK/MovieHunter-communication/README.md

 `MH-4`: Files for demonstrating communication between components using a service as an intermediary.
 Demonstrates use of getters instead of Subject and BehaviorSubject for communicating changes.

-`MH-5`: Files for demonstrating a more complex UI with both detail and edit appearing on the right via routing.
-Demonstrates use of getters instead of Subject and BehaviorSubject for communicating changes.

-`MH-6`: Files for demonstrating a simple NgRx implementation (starting from MH-3).
+`MH-5-NgRx`: Files for demonstrating a simple NgRx implementation (starting from MH-3).